elo7/ajax-amd/README.md

 ## Install

-Install with [Bower](http://bower.io): `bower install ajax-amd`
+Install with [NPM](http://npmjs.com): `npm install elo7-ajax-amd`

 ## Dependency

-Ajax-amd depends on an [amd](http://en.wikipedia.org/wiki/Asynchronous_module_definition) implementation.
-We suggest [async-define](https://gist.github.com/sergiolopes/5778124) implementation for dependency lookup.
+Elo7-ajax-amd depends on an [amd](http://en.wikipedia.org/wiki/Asynchronous_module_definition) implementation.
+We suggest [async-define](https://github.com/elo7/async-define) implementation for dependency lookup.
-You only need to install with [Bower](http://bower.io) and loads ajax-amd file on your page.
+You only need to install it with [NPM](http://npmjs.com) and load elo7-ajax-amd file on your page.

 ## Methods